robots-make-art-too/EECS_1720/docs/JS_OOP.md

 ```

-### Characteristics
+### Characteristics of JavaScript

 1. Dynamically typed
 	 - accepts different data types over time
 2. Case Sensitive Format
 	 - CASe SeNSitivE != case sensitive
 3. Light Weight
    - ? used everywhere a.k.a JavaScript is the support for all browsers

-4. Event Handling (including `throwing` errors and `catching` them)
+4. Event Handling (includes `throwing` errors and `catching` them)
-	 - All a website is can be summarised as: a series of handled events, anticipated or not.
+	 - We could summarise a website as: a series of handled events, anticipated or not.
-	 - Can we make _only_ HTML websites?
+	 - Can we make _only_ HTML websites? (yes but)
 5. Interpreter Centered

 ### JS in HTML Document

 1. JavaScript in `<head>`
 ```JavaScript
 	<!DOCTYPE html>
 	<html>